pallavr/website/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I am a graduate assistant for the following courses at Bowling Green State University:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
+- STAT 2120: An intro to Business Statistics
-- CS107: An intro to computer science
+- MBA 6010: An intro to Business Statistics